[Neutron] Vacancy for a Research Scientist

 The successful candidate will be offered a fixed-term contract, the

-duration of which will not exceed five (5) years.
-In addition to a
+duration of which will under no circumstances exceed five (5) years.
+In

-competitive salary, certain benefits (reimbursement of removal expenses,
+addition to a competitive salary, certain benefits (reimbursement of

 An application with curriculum vitae, a list of publications and the names